 4th BYOD4L facilitated iteration: BYOD4L was offered again in January 2016 from the 11th until the 15th.
 This time it was community led.
 Neil Withnell (University of Salford), Sheila MacNeill (Glasgow Caledonian University) and Alex Spiers (Liverpool School of Tropical Medicine) were the course organisers.
 They were fully supported by Chrissi Nerantzi (Manchester Metropolitan University), one of the course designers.
 A different model of offering open courses was used that enabled community leadership and has the potential to extend engagement, develop further capacity in offering such course as well as prolong the life of an open course.

 5th BYOD4L facilitated iteration: BYOD4L was offered again in January 2017, from the 16th until the 20th.
-This time it will again led Neil Withnell (University of Salford), Sheila MacNeill (Glasgow Caledonian University) and Alex Spiers (University of Liverpool) as course organisers, with extra input from the BYOD4L community.
+This time it was again led by Neil Withnell (University of Salford), Sheila MacNeill (Glasgow Caledonian University) and Alex Spiers (University of Liverpool) as course organisers, with extra input from the BYOD4L community.

 If you are interested to organise a future BYOD4L course, please get in touch with Chrissi at c.nerantzi @ mmu.ac.uk (without the spaces).